In the City: Vancouver

 - Seaplane Flight — There is no better way to appreciate Vancouver’s magnificent natural setting than to take a thrilling seaplane flight.
 Departing from Coal Harbour, adjacent to the cruise ship terminal, a short 30 minute flight will give you a bird’s eye perspective of the city and its proximity to the mountains and the lush forests of the coast.

-A winding stone staircase leads upwards from bustling Robson Street to this celebrated Vancouver restaurant, recognised for its contemporary Italian menu and award-winning wine cellar.
+A winding stone staircase leads upwards from bustling Robson Street to this celebrated Vancouver restaurant, recognized for its contemporary Italian menu and award-winning wine cellar.

 The Fish House, Stanley Park